dnsimple/dnsimple-developer/content/v1/certificates.markdown

 * TOC
 {:toc}

-Purchase and manage SSL certificates.
+The SSL certificate API allows you to purchase and manage SSL certificates.
+At this [SSL certificates](http://support.dnsimple.com/articles/ssl-certificates/) article you can read more about the SSL certificate types we support.

 ## List domain certificates {#list}